 Similar to Alaskan and Siberian Huskies, the dogs are talkative.
 They’ve got little voices that make a sound similar to a “woo-woo.”
 Some will howl like their sled dog relations.
 If they are unhappy with you or a situation, they won’t be afraid to let you know.

-If you’re looking for a low-shedding dog, you’ll be disappointed to learn these dogs are far from a hypoallergenic breed.
-The dogs have a double coat, which requires a moderate amount of grooming and regular brushing.
+The Klee Kai sheds, so if you’re looking for a low-shedding dog, you’ll be disappointed to learn these dogs are far from a hypoallergenic breed.
+The dogs have a double coat, which requires a moderate amount of grooming and regular brushing to control shedding.

 The outer coat sheds all year, while their inner coat will blow out twice a year.
-The dogs need to be brushed at least twice a week to get rid of dead or loose hair, otherwise, be prepared for little fur balls to appear around the home.
+Brush the dogs at least twice a week to get rid of dead or loose hair; otherwise, be prepared for little furballs to appear around the home.

-Don’t be fooled by their size, the Alaskan Klee Kai requires quite a bit of daily exercise.
-Generally, they need an hour of daily exercise, whether it’s a long walk, a jog or trips to the dog park.
+The Alaskan Klee Kai requires quite a bit of daily exercise.
+Generally, they need an hour of daily exercise, whether it’s a long walk, a jog, or trips to the dog park.

 They may be small, but the dogs can easily last on a long hike in the countryside or hills.
 While depleting their energy levels is a good idea, the dogs are equally happy to curl up on the couch next to their owners.